-Each reducing liner size consists of 2 plain rings and 2 narrow rings.
+Each reducing liner set consists of 2 plain rings and 2 narrow rings.
+Each ring is made up of 3 segments.

 When welding pipe to pipe the plain rings are usually mounted in the inner two clamps, with the narrow rings in the two outer clamps.
 The narrow rings are for clamping short leg moulded fittings and must be placed in the inner clamps when welding elbows.